zeynepeceyunkul/microservices-demo/README.md

 - Serverless cloud infrastructure

 - API Gateway design pattern

+- Full-stack cloud deployment

 It is suitable for: